-Ms. HARA BUSTOS: It's very, very difficult to find a job.
+NORRIS: It's very, very difficult to find a job.
 Even if I find a job, they will pay 500 euros, and I can't afford a flat with 500 euros.
 OK.
 I'm going to stay in my parents' house until I'm 40.
 I can't do anything else.

 POGGIOLI: The jobless rate among Spain's generally well-educated young people has reached nearly 45 percent, a record in any industrialized country.
 Until a few years ago, Spain was the European Union poster child: self-confident and big-spending.
 But in 2008, the real estate bubble burst and millions of jobs were lost.

 T: Commentator Carlos Elordi says, up to now, the younger generation has been cushioned from the crisis by an informal safety net - family solidarity.

-Mr. CARLOS ELORDI (Commentator): (Through Translator) Kids have gone back to live with their parents.
+NORRIS: (Through Translator) Kids have gone back to live with their parents.
 Dad gives his son 300 euros a month.
 The uncle helps out a little.
 This system works here, especially in smaller towns.

 POGGIOLI: And now the specter of outright poverty hangs over the Spanish household.
 Economist Juan Jose Dolado says the number of jobless breadwinners is growing fast.

-Professor JUAN JOSE DOLADO (Economics, Universidad Carlos III de Madrid): I think 8 percent of the households in Spain don't have any member working.
+POGGIOLI: I think 8 percent of the households in Spain don't have any member working.
 So 1.4 million households have all their members inactive.

 POGGIOLI: However, Jose Alvarez Junco, professor of political science, is pessimistic the movement will bring about a change of economic policies.

-Professor JOSE ALVAREZ JUNCO (History of Political Ideas and Social Movements, Universidad Complutense de Madrid): I hope that the crisis will pass, but I really don't see any sign.
+POGGIOLI: I hope that the crisis will pass, but I really don't see any sign.
 And it's a loss.
 It's a waste of resources with these people who have been very well trained.

 POGGIOLI: Thirty-four-year-old Damian Einstein, who has a job and supports the protesters, says sometimes crises are necessary.

-Mr. DAMIAN EINSTEIN: Crisis is change.
+NORRIS: Crisis is change.
 Crisis is reflection.
 So sometimes you have to go two steps backwards to go one forward.

-Sylvia Poggioli, NPR News, Madrid.
+POGGIOLI: Sylvia Poggioli, NPR News, Madrid.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.